NEW

 Messenger RNA vaccines—also called mRNA vaccines—are some of the first COVID-19 vaccines (Moderna and Pfizer-BioNTech) authorized for use in the United States. mRNA vaccines are a new type of vaccine to protect against infectious diseases.

 The immune system helps the body fight infections.
-To trigger a protective, many vaccines put a weakened or inactivated germ into our bodies.
+To trigger a protective response, many vaccines put a weakened or inactivated germ into our bodies.
 Not mRNA vaccines.
 Instead, they teach our cells how to make a protein—or even just a piece of a protein—that triggers an immune response inside our bodies.
 The antibodies produced as a result are helpful to detect and launch an attack against the real viruses.

 Why was the COVID-19 vaccine developed so much faster than other vaccines?

-The vaccine process is happening faster because vaccine research and development, clinical trials, manufacturing, and plans for distribution are taking place at the same time.
+The vaccine development process is happening faster because vaccine research and development, clinical trials, manufacturing, and plans for distribution are taking place at the same time.
 This method removes delays that occur when these processes are carried out one after the other.
 Operation Warp Speed also accelerated the development by investing in and coordinating the various steps.
 Steps to ensure safety are not being eliminated.

 Vaccine Safety